daveprowse/Draw-On-Gnome/docs/basic-usage.md

     The background and grid options have set colors but you can modify those in **Extensions > Draw On Gnome Settings > Drawing Page**.

-## Laser Pointer
+## Laser Pointer (GNOMEv48 and higher)

-Use `Ctrl+Q` to toggle it.
+Press `Ctrl+Q` to toggle it.
 Then simply move the mouse or stylus to move the laser around. `Ctrl+Q` to toggle it back off and return to the drawing tool.

+## Highlighter (GNOMEv48 and higher)

+Press `Ctrl+H` to use the highlighter.
+Then, click and drag the mouse to create a rectangular highlighted area.
+The decision to use a rectangular shape, as opposed to something similar to the drawing tool, was solely personal preference!

+> Customization Note: In `area.js` the transparency location is `highlighterColor.alpha = 128;` If you want a lighter highlight, make this a lower number.
+The color of the highlighter can be modified in `area.js` as well.
+It is toward the beginning of the file: `const HIGHLIGHTER_YELLOW = Color.from_string('#ffff00')[1];`

 ## The Right-Click Menu